UFI A funding program for eco-friendly investments

 The positive effects of the UFI

-In 2018 UFI funding of nearly 64 million Euro was granted for 7986 projects, which accounted for an overall investment of 650 million Euro in Austria.
-These projects will lead to annual energy savings of approx. 620,654 MWh and to annual CO2 reductions of approximately 315,133 tons.
+In 2020 UFI funding of about 176 million Euro was granted for nearly 19.000 projects, which accounted for an overall investment of more than a billion Euro in Austria.
+These projects will lead to annual energy savings of approx. 490.000 MWh and to annual CO2 reductions of approximately 340.600 tons.

 How is the UFI working?

 The Environmental Subsidy Act regulates the organization and principles as well as the form of financing.
 The task of granting funding for environmental actions in the context of UFI is executed by the Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology.
 Besides determining the specific criteria for granting and setting the aims for the funding policy via guidelines the Minister decides on granting subsidies.

 A Commission for issues Relating to Environmental Support in Austria is implemented.
 It offers advice to the Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology regarding the policies and the decisions for grants for each project.
-The Commission comprises of representatives from the former BMNT (Federal Ministry for Sustainabilit and Tourism), the BKA (Federal Chancellery), the BMF (Federal Ministry of Finance), the BMDW (Federal Ministry of Digital and Economic Affairs), the former BMVIT (Federal Ministry of Transport, Innovation and Technology), the Chamber of Labour, the Austrian Federal Economic Chamber, Austrian Chamber of Agriculture, the Austrian Trade Union Federation and from the parliamentary parties.
+The Commission comprises of representatives from the BMLRT (Federal Ministry for Agriculture, Regions, and Tourism), the BKA (Federal Chancellery), the BMF (Federal Ministry of Finance), the BMDW (Federal Ministry of Digital and Economic Affairs), the former BMVIT (Federal Ministry of Transport, Innovation and Technology), the Chamber of Labour, the Austrian Federal Economic Chamber, Austrian Chamber of Agriculture, the Austrian Trade Union Federation and from the parliamentary parties.